MTVU: Awards for students

-The online game Darfur is Dying was developed as part of an MTVU contest, and other Sudan genocide coverage won MTVU two Emmys, including the 2006 Governors Award.
-Its Half of Us initiative won a Peabody Award in 2007 "for its extensive research and dedication to fighting depression and creating quick routes to convenient solutions."
-MTVU also provided grants for student activists, giving away $1,000 a week to various student groups.
+The online game Darfur is Dying was developed as part of an MTVU contest, and other Sudan conflict coverage won MTVU two Emmys, including the 2006 Governors Award.
+Its Half of Us initiative won a Peabody Award in 2007, "for its extensive research and dedication to fighting depression and creating quick routes to convenient solutions."
+MTVU also provided grants for student activists, donating $1,000 a week to various student groups.
 MTVU formerly co-sponsored the ecomagination Challenge with GE, which aimed to empower college students to solve environmental problems on campuses.
 MTVU also sponsored the Film Your Issue competition, a competition designed to encourage college-age filmmakers to make short political pieces, and aired the winners.

-Other opportunities that MTVU provided for college students include Digital Incubator grants, which awarded students who are pioneering the future of broadband content, and the Student Filmmaker Award, which provided the winner with the chance to receive a development deal with MTVU and collect the award at the MTV Movie Awards.
-Besides these competitions, MTVU made efforts to use student work through its programming.
+Other opportunities that MTVU provided for college students include Digital Incubator grants, which awarded students who were pioneering the future of broadband content, and the Student Filmmaker Award, which provided the winner with the chance to receive a development deal with MTVU and receive the award at the MTV Movie Awards.
+Along with these competitions, MTVU made efforts to use student work through its programming.